UniqueNetwork/XC-NFT-standard/immutable-xc-nft-standard.md

 #### Non-reserve Chain A → Another non-reserve Chain B

+This scenario starts with the NFT originating on the reserve chain being present as a derivative NFT on Chain A.

 ##### On Chain A

 1. If the owner passed the NFT through the *Clearance Procedure*, they should first move the NFT to the *Staging Area*.